LordDashMe/php-static-class-interface/README.md

 - You can start using the package without any configuration.
 Assuming you installed the package via Composer.

-- Create a new class that will be represent as the "Static" class of the "Service" class.
+- Create a new class that will represent as the "Static" class of the "Service" class.
 Override the ```getStaticClassAccessor()``` and set the namespace of the target "Service" class.

 - Below are the simple implementation of the package or Facade class: